dedez1nn/oop_game_street_fighter/README.md

 - ✅ **Sound effects** triggered by one or more actions
 - ✅ **OOP pillars**: inheritance, polymorphism, operator overloading, and exception handling

-We had **1 month** to develop it from scratch, and we are happy with the first version!
+We had **1 month** to develop it from scratch, and we are happy with project!
-There is still a lot to improve, but it's a solid start.
+There is still a lot to improve, but it's a solid start as the first project for me using Python and Pygame.

 ---